-Find help with paying your debt.
+Find help with paying your debt from government resources.

-There are numerous examples and instances of credit card companies, such as Bank of America, Capital One, Visa, and others, settling delinquent credit card accounts for much less than the amount owed by the consumer.
+There are numerous examples and instances of credit card companies, such as Bank of America, Capital One, Visa, Chase and others settling delinquent credit card accounts for much less than the amount owed by the consumer.
 Or there are interest rate reductions as well as refinancing or deferrals encouraged by the government debt relief services.
 Many credit card companies are also offering their customers other breaks, and this is made available to families who are struggling with their debts.

 Bank of America

-They are providing a wide variety of credit card debt assistance programs to families.
+They are providing a wide variety of credit card debt relief assistance programs to families.
 HSBC is taking a very pro-active approach to this issue.
 There are examples of which they have offered certain customers a plan that will eliminate about 10-20% of their debt.
-Iin some of those cases, the customer rejected the initial offer as they were still not able to pay the bill, and then HSBC would come back with an even better debt reduction offer for the customer.
+In some of those cases, the customer rejected the initial offer as they were still not able to pay the bill, and then HSBC would come back with an even better debt reduction offer for the customer.
 In some cases they would eliminate up to 50% of the customers outstanding credit card bills.

 Citibank also provides credit card debt relief from government funds

 This company also offers other options, such as consolidation.
 For customers of this bank, you need to also consider debt consolidation loans if having difficulty in working with Citigroup or any other bank.
 They are very effective.
 Find how to apply for debt consolidation loans.

 Help with credit card debt as a result of government assistance